 Possession of Drug Paraphernalia N.J.S.A.
 2C:36-1 – NJ Possession of Paraphernalia – Penalties for Drug Paraphernalia NJ

-Hiring an attorney experienced in drug crime defense can drastically reduce your punishments and can frequently leave you with no record.
-This obviously depends on the details of your case.
+If you have been charged with use or possession of drug paraphernalia in New Jersey, hiring an attorney experienced in drug crime defense can drastically reduce your punishments and can frequently leave you with no record.
+Our firm knows the ways to keep your record clean.

 The Tormey Law Firm is a team of aggressive criminal defense attorneys, including an active NJ prosecutor with experience prosecuting drug crimes.
 Additionally, we have a video series on how we beat drug and marijuana charges that specifically applies to paraphernalia charges.
 Call us for a free consultation, and continue reading for more information about possession of drug paraphernalia in New Jersey.